How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 Are Facebook ads worth it anymore?

-Facebook ads are still worth it due to the platform’s large user base and targeted advertising options.
-Facebook is the third most visited website in the world, behind Google, so it’s still one of the best options to advertise on.
-With over 2.96 billion monthly active users as of 2022, it’s an audience hard to ignore.
+Facebook ads are still worth it due to the platform’s large user base and advertising options.
+Facebook is the third most visited website in the world, behind Google and YouTube, so it’s one of the best platforms to advertise on.
+It has 3.065 billion monthly active users as of Q4 2023.

 Liked this article?
 Get more free Shopify guides: